choiman1559/XDSdkLib/XDSdkLib/README.md

  public void signWithGoogle(final Activity activity)
 ```
 Log in using your Google account.
-To use this method, you need to call the `GoogleHelper#public static void onActivityResult(Activity activity, int i, int i2, Intent intent)` method in `Activity#onActivityResult(int, int, Intent)`.
+To use this method, you need to call the `CometPassport.registerOnActivityResult` method in `Activity#onActivityResult`.

 --------------------------------------------------